Medically reviewed by Drugs.com. Last updated on Mar 13, 2021.

 - Know when to call a doctor or seek emergency help

-If your child's symptoms are completely controlled for a period of time, your child's doctor may recommend lowering doses or stopping asthma medications (stepping down treatment).
-If your child's asthma isn't as well-controlled, the doctor may want to increase, change or add medications (stepping up treatment).
+If your child's symptoms are completely controlled for a time, your child's doctor might recommend lowering doses or stopping asthma medications (step-down treatment).
+If your child's asthma isn't as well-controlled, the doctor might want to increase, change or add medications (step-up treatment).

-While some alternative remedies are used for asthma, in most cases more research is needed to see how well they work and to measure the extent of possible side effects.
-Alternative treatments that may help with asthma include:
+While some alternative remedies are used for asthma, in most cases more research is needed to see how well they work and to determine possible side effects.
+Alternative treatments to consider include:

 - Breathing techniques.
 These include structured breathing programs, such as the Buteyko breathing technique, the Papworth method and yoga breathing exercises (pranayama).

 - Relaxation techniques.
-Techniques such as meditation, biofeedback, hypnosis and progressive muscle relaxation may help with asthma by reducing tension and stress.
+Techniques such as meditation, biofeedback, hypnosis and progressive muscle relaxation might help with asthma by reducing tension and stress.

 Herbal remedies and supplements.
-A few herbal remedies have shown some evidence that they may help in treating asthma, including beta-carotene, black seed, fish oil and magnesium.
-However, further studies need to be made to confirm their benefit.
+A few herbal remedies have been tried for asthma, including black seed, fish oil and magnesium.
+However, further studies are needed to assess their benefit and safety.

-Herbs and supplements can have side effects and some may interact with other medications your child is taking.
+Herbs and supplements can have side effects and can interact with other medications your child is taking.
 Talk to your child's doctor before trying any herbs or supplements.

 Preparing for an appointment

 You're likely to start by taking your child to your family doctor or your child's pediatrician.
 However, when you call to set up an appointment, you may be referred to an allergist, lung doctor (pulmonologist) or other specialist.
-Here's some information to help you get ready for your child's appointment, and to know what to expect from the doctor.
+Here's some information to help you get ready for your child's appointment.

 What you can do

-- Write down key personal information, including any major stresses or recent life changes your child has had.
+- Key personal information, including any major stresses or recent life changes your child has had.

 - Write down questions to ask the doctor.

-Preparing a list of questions can help you make the most of the appointment.
-For asthma or asthma-like symptoms, some basic questions to ask your doctor include:
+For asthma or asthma-like symptoms, questions to ask your doctor include:

 - Is asthma the most likely cause of my child's breathing problems?

-- Other than the most likely cause, what else could be causing my child's symptoms?
+- What else could be causing my child's symptoms?